ozerdur/helmSamples/readMe.md

    helm package --sign --key <email> --keyring ~/.gnupg/secring.gpg firstchart -d chartsrepo (will create a prov file which has alias(email) as well) helm verify chartsrepo/firstchart-0.1.0.tgz --keyring  ~/.gnupg/secring.gpg (to verify) helm install --verify --keyring  ~/.gnupg/secring.gpg  localrepo/firstchart

+## Starters
+To create a start and use it
+    helm env HELM_DATA_HOME (to get the home directory) Create a home/starters folder
+    copy the chart and replace chartname with <CHARTNAME> in files under template helm create --starter <templatename> <customappname>

+## Plugins
+    helm plugin list
+    helm plugin install https://github.com/salesforce/helm-starter.git (or tar ball) helm <plugin name> --help
+    helm plugin update <plugin name>
+    helm plugin remove <plugin name>
+    with platformCommand diff commands can be defined for each os

+## More Helm
+values.schema.json is used to validate values helm lint . (to validate)

+To generate schema
+    convert values from yaml to json- (https://www.json2yaml.com) convert json to schema (https://jsonschema.net/home)